Skip to content

 This document describes how we promote changes to Test and Production using GitHub Actions and Terraform.

-On merge to main: 1.
-Version tagging: the workflow locates the latest semver tag (e.g., v1.2.3), increments it (e.g., v1.2.4), and tags the merge commit.
-2. Application deploys: API, Frontend, and Admin deploy to the Test environment via their respective GitHub workflows.
+After a merge to main, once you are happy the version is ready for release: 1.
+Version tagging: Create a new semver tag (e.g., v1.2.3) for the latest commit within GitHub.
+2. Trigger the application deployment of the new tag: API, Frontend, and Admin deploy to the Test environment via their respective GitHub workflows.
 3. Validation: automated tests (unit, integration, accessibility, e2e, security scan) run via dedicated workflows.

 Outcome: Test reflects the latest main plus a new tag.